marchmare/retromancer/docs/repository.md

 * `_configure_links()` – connects the internal nodes
 * `_configure_interface()` – sets default values or states of custom added `bpy.props` UI elements

-To support clean code and avoid repeated lookups through `node_tree.nodes`, `CustomNodeGroupBuilder` comes with internal `_Nodes` registry with named access to the created nodes.
+To support clean, maintainable code and avoid repeated lookups in `node_tree.nodes`, `CustomNodeGroupBuilder` provides an internal `_Nodes` registry.
+This registry stores created nodes under user-defined keys, allowing direct, named access without interacting with raw Blender node collections.
+It's`add()` method applies node `type` reference versioning.
+When a node is created, `add()` resolves the correct node identifier for the current Blender version along with any required properties.

+The builder also includes a `link()` method that simplifies connecting nodes.
+Instead of passing `bpy` node objects or manually resolving sockets, `link()` accepts node names and socket identifiers (names or indices).
+This abstraction enables consistent behavior across Blender versions and error messages when a link fails.